tosh1ue/Xbox-Background-Previewer/README-en.md

 * If you have any complaint or suggestion, please submit issue

 ## Q & A
 * Q: Why do you want to build this app?
-I could just apply apply an image and check out how does it look like.
+I could just apply an image and check out how does it look like.
   A: Because I thought someone may need it, like me. :)

 ## Change Log